dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 ```

 The `{:induction}` attribute gives some guidance to the prover as to how to construct the induction argument that
 proves the lemma.
-The heuristics that infer an induction proof require that the arguments of the attribute must be in the
+The heuristics that infer an induction proof require that the arguments of the attribute be in the
 same order as the parameters of the lemma.
 If not, the :induction attribute is ignored.

-## **invalid :induction attribute argument; expected _what_; ignoring attribute**
+## **Warning: invalid :induction attribute argument; expected _what_; ignoring attribute**

 <!-- %check-resolve-warn -->
 ```dafny
 lemma {:induction 42} m(i: int, j: int) ensures i + j == j + i {}
 ```

-The arguments of the `:induction` attribute can be any of the lemma parameters (if the declaration is for a lemma),
+The arguments of the `:induction` attribute can be any of the lemma parameters (for a lemma)
-the `this` keyword, or true or false.
-For a quantifier, the arguments can be any of the bound variables of the
+or bound quantifiers (for a quantifier expression), the `this` keyword, or true or false.
-quantifier.

 <!-- ./DafnyCore/Rewriters/ConstructorWarning.cs -->

-## **Constructor name '_pattern_' should be followed by parentheses**
+## **Warning: Constructor name '_pattern_' should be followed by parentheses**

 <!-- %check-resolve-warn %options --warn-missing-constructor-parentheses -->
 ```dafny